 1950-1966: The first series:

 some very small series of eye level cameras were produced in between.
 The first ones were simply called Praktica.
-The FX followed in 1952, then FX 2 and FX 3 from 1955 with fixed waist level finder, until Kamerawerke, the organization behind Praktica,
+The FX followed in 1952, then FX 2 and FX 3 from 1955 with fixed waist level finder, until Kamerawerke, the company behind Praktica, finally

-finally took the consequenses of PP SLR being the future and WL SLR the past.
-So, in 1959, they introduced the Praktika IV with fixed penta prism.
+took the consequenses of PP SLR being the future and WL SLR the past.
+So, in 1959, they introduced the Praktica IV with fixed penta prism.
 Instant Return Mirror was introduced with the Praktica V in 1964.
-(One must remember that Kamerawerke had
+(One must remember that Kamerawerke had produced

-produced Praktina PP SLRs since 1952, thus offering both waist level (Praktica) and eye level (Praktina) cameras.
-Towards the end of the fifties the policy was changed: Praktica was to be the leading east german brand name, while Contax, Exakta and Praktina
+Praktina PP SLRs since 1952, thus offering both waist level (Praktica) and eye level (Praktina) cameras.
+Towards the end of the fifties the policy was changed: Praktica was to be the leading East German brand name, while Contax, Exakta and Praktina were all

 Prod. period: Copies produced:

 1950-1952: Praktica: 62.273 Fixed WL.
 Only small series of PP.

 95.206 Fixed WL.
 Only small series of PP.

 1955-1959: FX2/FX3: 136.408 (FX3 for export).
 Fixed WL.From 1956 with automatic diaphragm!

 First fixed penta prism.
 Automatic diaphragm.